SpiriitLabs/vite-plugin-svg-spritemap/docs/guide/backend-integration.md

 </svg>
 ```

-And in prod, by putting the correct URL manually thanks to [the manifest.json file](https://vitejs.dev/guide/backend-integration.html) information:
+And in production, by putting the correct URL manually thanks to [the manifest.json file](https://vitejs.dev/guide/backend-integration.html) information:
 ```html
 <svg>
   <use xlink:href="https://my-cool-website.com/dist/assets/spritemap.95b4c41a.svg#sprite-spiriit"></use>